 All of 2016 – My wife bought many things for our son in 2015 and stacked many items on top of my weight bench.
 I think I can see it down there again since I moved some boxes from that area of the basement.

-Most of 2012 – I would run around our neighborhood three to four nights during the warmer months.
+Most of 2012 – I would run around our neighborhood three to four nights a week during the warmer months.
 Nothing crazy, about 10-15 miles per week.

 Most of 2016 – I run around our yard with my son three to four nights a week during the warmer months.
 It’s crazy, he’ll circle the house 10-15 times per night.